lewiswolf/kac_drumset/readme.md

 		c_1 = second fdtd coefficient related to the courant number. d = decay coefficient.
-		T = length of simulation in samples. x_range = tuple representing the range across the x axis to update. y_range = tuple representing the range across the y axis to update. w = the coordinate at which the waveform is sampled.
+		T = length of simulation in samples. w = the coordinate at which the waveform is sampled.
 	output:
 		waveform = W[n] ∈